z33pX/mpl_finance_ext/README.md

 Plot
 -

-in this example we plot some stock data in two lines:
+in this example we plot some stock data in two lines of code:

 ```
     df = pd.read_csv('stocks.csv', index_col=0).tail(1000)